anirudha-8/conquering-css-layouts/README.md

-# 🚀 Conquering Responsive Layouts
+# 🚀 Conquering Responsive CSS Layouts

 Welcome to **Conquering Responsive Layouts**!
 This project is based on Kevin Powell's course, where you'll learn to build responsive websites with modern CSS.
 Get ready to master your layout skills! 💪